Skip to content

 Once enabled:

-• Right-click on .exe files in Windows Explorer to see "Run in Turbo" option
+• Right-click .exe files in Windows Explorer to see "Run in Turbo" option

 • Launches applications through the Launcher with full policy evaluation and security controls